Outpost (1994 video game): Reception

 Initial reviews of Outpost were enthusiastic about the game.
 The American version of PC Gamer rated the game at 93%, one of its highest ratings ever for the time.
-It was later made known that the reviewers had in fact played beta versions of the game, and had been promised certain features would be implemented, but never were.

-Indeed, many of the features described in the game's own documentation simply did not exist in the game at all.
-These included the ability to enter diplomatic relations with the rebel colony and the ability to build roads, orbital colonies, or the mass driver.
-Many of these gameplay aspects were later patched in, though in appearance only, as many of them failed to have any meaningful effect on gameplay.
+James V. Trunzo reviewed Outpost in White Wolf #49 (Nov., 1994), rating it a 5 out of 5 and stated that "Outpost excels in every way.
+It plays like a great science fiction novel reads.
+The graphics, sound and game play are state-of-the-art.
+I am extremely impressed with the game's depth and variety of approaches to problem solving.
+The game is also educational without being intrusive.
+I learned amazing (almost frightening) facts about our space program's capabilities.
+It was almost like looking into the future."

-Following the release of the game, the game's general bugginess and perceived mediocre gameplay, along with the lack of features described in most of the game's reviews and the game's own documentation led to a minor backlash against the computer game magazines of the time by consumers who bought the game based on their reviews.

-In 1996, Computer Gaming World declared Outpost the worst computer game ever released.
+Following the release of the game, the game's general bugginess and perceived mediocre gameplay, along with the lack of features described in most of the game's reviews and the game's own documentation, led to a minor backlash against the computer game magazines of the time by consumers who bought the game based on their reviews.
+In 1996, Computer Gaming World stated "the design was so incomplete that many of the actions you took made no difference in the game’s outcome.
+Poor documentation forced players to buy the strategy guide—conveniently authored by the game’s designer—and the interface design was no help either" and also claimed that the game had been "vilified as 'the greatest screen saver of all time'".
+The same issue declared Outpost was the worst computer game ever released.